 The easiest way to remove RapidMask is to soak in warm/hot water.
 Another option is to peel or rub off the mask while rinsing under warm water to prevent scratching of the substrate.

 For applications excluding glass, RapidMask may stain the substrate.
 The staining appears within two hours of film application to substrate.
 Testing the substrate is highly recommended.
 Please contact your PhotoBrasive representative with further questions.
 Special acrylic instructions: used alone, RapidMask is not a suitable film for use with acrylic substrates.
 The peel after sandblasting is very difficult and becomes more difficult if the film and substrate are soaked in water.
-However, if the RapidMask is used in conjunction with BAT (Blastable Adhesive Tape), the peel is greatly improved, especially when the film and substrate are soaked in water.
 Test all acrylic applications.